CIDgravity/cidg-docs/content/en/reference/retrieval-deal-processing/index.md

 toc: true
 ---

+## Retrieval filtering only apply to Boost and Venus, Curio doesn't implement deal filtering on retrieval

 Deals processing is a core component of CIDgravity, most of the features in CIDgravity will impact the acceptance of a deal.
 Through this article you will understand how all these components will work together to get the best out CIDgravity.

 The decision outcome is binary: